Lamprais is a Sri Lankan delicacy. It is a meal of rice and curries cooked and then wrapped in banana leaves and baked.

 In Sri Lanka, it was adapted further.

-- Different varieties of meat (goat, beef and/or pork)
+- Different varieties of meat (goat, beef and/or pork), but usually only one type.

 - Eggplant pieces sauteed in a special mixture